framework-for/cypress/README.md

 With Cypress, we get to our first passing test in **under 5 minutes**.

-Cypress comes fully baked with every tool you need and Just Works right out of the box.
+Cypress comes fully baked with every tool we need and Just Works right out of the box.
 It can launch headed browsers and **even run headlessly** without a single additional installation step.

 Cypress comes with ES2015 support out of the box and is built on top of: